openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

         [ksnapshot](http://www.elpauer.org/?p=509) to be able to directly share over these services.

-It™s not just media tools which integrate with online services.
+Itâ€™s not just media tools which integrate with online services.
 [LibreOffice](http://www.libreoffice.org/) can export and import documents from
       online office suites like [Google Docs](http://docs.google.com) and [Zoho](http://zoho.com).
 And of course, mail/agenda/news clients like [Evolution](http://projects.gnome.org/evolution) and [KDE PIM](http://pim.kde.org) have offered integration with online services like mail or calendaring forever.
 Feed readers like [Liferea](http://liferea.sourceforge.net/) offer syncing your news feed with [Google Reader](http://www.google.com/reader) and [TinyTinyRSS](http://tt-rss.org/).

 Besides integrating with existing services, Free Software projects are starting their own.
-      Prominent examples are GNOME™s [Tomboy](http://projects.gnome.org/tomboy/)
+      Prominent examples are GNOMEâ€™s [Tomboy](http://projects.gnome.org/tomboy/)
       which synchronizes your notes between instances using an online service.

 **More**